SheepNine/UnaryHeap/README.md

 The code contained herein is useful mostly to myself, but maybe you would be interested in doing the following:

 * If you are doing work with graphs, the UnaryHeap.Graph library provides a data structure for a 2D graph, which can be passed into GraphRenderer to convert it into an SVG file.
+* The Spatial library provides 2D and 3D implementations of game geometry pre-processing algorithms like constructive solid geometry, binary space partitioning, portal calculation and backface culling.
 * Like mazes?
 MazeGenerator is a command-line app that can produce mazes in a JSON-based graph format.
 (The note above about GraphRenderer applies here as well.)
 * Do you deploy software?
 Is it simple enough that a full Windows installer is overkill?
 PackageTool is a command-line tool that you can integrate into your MSBuild that will read an XML manifest and zip up your build artifacts.
 * Is your hatred for long lines in .cs files total?
 LintRoller is a utility app that will report if your source code has long lines.
 (This codebase is all 98 characters/line or less, thanks to LintRoller.)